Cory Booker: Tenure

 In November 2013, Booker co-sponsored and voted for the Employment Non-Discrimination Act.
 In December 2013, he was one of the original cosponsors of Bob Menéndez's Nuclear Weapon Free Iran Act of 2013, which would toughen sanctions against Iran.
 He also voted for the National Defense Authorization Act for Fiscal Year 2014 and the Bipartisan Budget Act of 2013.
 In January 2014, he cosponsored the Respect for Marriage Act.
 In February 2014, Booker voted against the Federal Agriculture Reform and Risk Management Act of 2013.
 In March, Booker pledged to meet with each of his Republican colleagues in the Senate in order to find common ground, and was spotted having dinner with Senator Ted Cruz in Washington.

 Leading up to the 2016 presidential election, Booker endorsed Hillary Clinton for the Democratic nomination.
 He was considered a potential vice-presidential candidate during the primary and as the general election began, though he said on June 16 that he was not being vetted.
-After the election, in which Donald Trump defeated Clinton, Booker testified on January 11, 2017, against Attorney General nominee Jeff Sessions, the first instance of a sitting senator testifying against another during a cabinet position confirmation hearing.
+After the election, in which Donald Trump defeated Clinton, Booker testified on January 11, 2017, against attorney general nominee Jeff Sessions, the first instance of a sitting senator testifying against another during a cabinet position confirmation hearing.

 Booker supported fellow New Jersey Senator Bob Menendez when Menendez faced trial on federal corruption and bribery charges.
-During the trial, Booker was a character witness for Menendez, giving him effusive praise.
-After the judge declared a mistrial, Booker argued that prosecutors ought not to take Menendez to trial again.
-When Menendez ran for reelection, Booker praised Menendez, saying he was "so grateful for Bob Menendez and that I get to work with him and stand beside him."
-Booker downplayed the corruption allegations, saying "to try to continue to try to throw this kind of mud at him, it's not going to stick.
+During the trial, Booker was a character witness for Menendez, and praised him effusively.
+After the judge declared a mistrial, Booker argued that prosecutors ought not to try Menendez again.
+When Menendez ran for reelection, Booker said he was "so grateful for Bob Menendez and that I get to work with him and stand beside him".
+He downplayed the corruption allegations, saying "to try to continue to try to throw this kind of mud at him, it's not going to stick.
 It didn't stick when the government tried to do it and it should not stick now."
+He became New Jersey's senior senator after Menendez resigned on August 20, 2024.

-In 2018, Politico named Booker part of the "Hell-No Caucus", along with Senators Kamala Harris, Kirsten Gillibrand, Elizabeth Warren, and Bernie Sanders, after he voted "overwhelmingly to thwart his [Trump's] nominees for administration jobs", including Rex Tillerson, Betsy De Vos, and Mike Pompeo; all the senators on the list were considered potential 2020 presidential contenders.
+In 2018, Politico named Booker part of the "Hell-No Caucus", along with Senators Kamala Harris, Kirsten Gillibrand, Elizabeth Warren, and Bernie Sanders, after he voted "overwhelmingly to thwart his [Trump's] nominees for administration jobs" (including Rex Tillerson, Betsy DeVos, and Mike Pompeo).
+The senators were all considered potential 2020 presidential contenders, and all five later launched 2020 presidential campaigns, losing in the primary to Joe Biden, who then chose Harris as his running mate.